csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cython.md

 ~~~

 Now, **mylib.h** header is included in the generated .c file, while the
 statements in the following block specify that functions `add` and `subtract`
 can be used within the .pyx file.
 It is important to understand that Cython
 does not itself read the C header file, so you still need to provide
 declarations from it that you use.

 ## Including the library in setup.py

-Compared to building simple pure Cython modules, one has to provide some extra
+Compared to building simple pure Cython modules, one has to provide some
-information in the **setup.py**.
-If the code to be interfaced is in library
+extra information in the **setup.py**.
+If the code to be interfaced is in a
-(i.e. .so) one can use the following type of **setup.py**:
+library (i.e. .so) one can use the following type of **setup.py**:

 ~~~python
 from distutils.core import setup, Extension